-- 1. Authorizes the issuance of an enhanced WA state Identicard or personal driver license; and - 2.
+- 1. Verify they have a current and valid Washington State identification or tribal enrollment identification issued by a federally recognized tribe.
+If not, complete the Washington State Identicard DCYF 11-077 form, as outlined in Procedure Section 1. - 2.
+Obtain a court order that includes the following: - 1.
+Authorizes the issuance of an EID or EDL. - 2.
 Identifies the name of the authorized caregiver. - 3.
-Assist the youth and caregiver in planning and preparing for the EID or EDL, this includes but not limited to: - 1.
-Reviewing and discussing the requirements outlined on the DOL website.
-Youth and caregivers must follow DOL instructions when obtaining an EID or EDL; - 2.
-Obtaining required documents for the youth; and - 3.
-Locating local Enhanced DOL offices, as not all DOL offices process EID or EDL. - 4.
-Inform the authorized caregiver that they must: - 1.
-Accompany the youth to the local DOL office; and - 2.
-Be prepared to provide valid identification of themselves.
+Assist them and caregivers in planning and preparing for the EID or EDL, this includes, but is not limited to: - Reviewing and discussing the requirements outlined on the DOL website.
+Youth and caregivers must follow DOL instructions when obtaining an EID or EDL. - 2.
+Obtaining required documents for the youth, per DOL website.

+- 3. Locating enhanced DOL offices, as not all DOL offices process EID or EDL. - 4.
+Inform authorized caregivers that they must provide valid identification of themselves, if they choose to accompany youth to the local DOL office.